Cart 0

 Feel more grounded in yourself, confident in your decisions, and aligned with what matters most in your life.

 Maybe you’ve been telling yourself you should be able to handle this by now.
-But lately, your mind feels like it never fully turns off: overthinking, second-guessing, or struggling to sleep.
-You may also find yourself pulling away from the people you care about, losing interest in things you used to enjoy, or reaching for whatever brings relief in the moment—even when it doesn’t actually help for long.
+But lately, everything feels heavier.
+Your energy is low, motivation is hard to find, and even small tasks can feel overwhelming.
+You may notice yourself pulling away from people, losing interest in things you used to enjoy, or feeling stuck in patterns that are hard to break.
+At times, you might find yourself reaching for something—whether it’s substances, distractions, or numbing behaviors—to get through the moment, even when it doesn’t bring lasting relief.

 I may also incorporate body-based strategies and parts-work approaches when clinically indicated, tailoring therapy to what helps you feel more grounded, resilient, and able to move forward.
 I use empirically supported approaches such as Dialectical Behavior Therapy (DBT), Cognitive Behavioral Therapy (CBT), Cognitive Processing Therapy (CPT), I prioritize transparency throughout therapy, ensuring you understand each step of the process and why certain approaches are used, so the work is collaborative and grounded in what helps you feel safe and able to move forward.